Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is a cash flow statement?

-A cash flow statement is a report that states how much money your business has earned and spent over a certain period.
-Cash flow statements also show you how much money you have on hand, as well as cash equivalents.
-This includes bank deposits, short-term investments and other assets that can be converted into cash.
-It doesn’t include credit items: invoices you’ve sent but haven’t yet received payment on or bills that you’ve received but haven’t yet paid.
+A cash flow statement is a report that summarizes how much cash and cash equivalents flow into and out of your business over a specific period.
+It also shows how much cash you have on hand, including bank deposits, short-term investments and other business assets that can quickly be converted into cash.
+It does not include credit items, such as invoices you’ve sent but haven’t received payment for or bills you’ve received but haven’t paid yet.

-“A cash flow statement is a great tool to give business owners insight into where their actual cash is spent, since most businesses are run on an accrual basis,” said Katie Thomas, a certified public accountant and corporate controller at Upward Projects restaurant group.
+“A cash flow statement is a great tool to give business owners insight into where their actual cash is spent, since most businesses are run on an accrual basis,” said Katie Thomas, a certified public accountant and corporate controller at Trust & Will.

-How to create a cash flow statement, step by step
+How to prepare a cash flow statement, step by step

 To build a cash flow statement that accurately reflects your business’s financial situation, follow these steps.
-We recommend you make use of the best accounting software to help you complete each task as well.
+Note that using one of the best accounting software platforms can also make the process faster and more accurate.

 1. Gather your financial records.